Token Ring: Operation

 Stations on a Token Ring LAN are logically organized in a ring topology with data being transmitted sequentially from one ring station to the next with a control token circulating around the ring controlling access.
 Similar token passing mechanisms are used by ARCNET, token bus, 100VG-AnyLAN (802.12) and FDDI, and they have theoretical advantages over the CSMA/CD of early Ethernet.

-A Token Ring network can be modeled as a polling system where a single server provides service to queues in a cyclic order.

 Access control

 The data transmission process goes as follows: